 Timothy J. Strauman, Ph.D.

 APCS Membership Committee

 Department of Psychology and Neuroscience

 Duke University

 Box 90086, 417 Chapel Drive

 Durham, NC 27708

-There is an application fee of \$400, to be submitted at the time the application itself is submitted.
-Please contact our Treasurer, Adele Hayes (University of Delaware) at ahayes@psych.udel.edu to make arrangements for payment.
+There is an application fee of \$450, to be submitted at the time the application itself is submitted.
+Please contact Tim Strauman (tjstraum@duke.edu) for details.

 Terms